Zeroeh/realm-relay-deca/README.md

 `Packet structures have been updated`

 ### What still needs to be done?
-`New packets have been added, but the app doesn't parse them yet.`\n `The XML files containing tiles, objects, and items still need to be updated to current builds.
-(Easy fix, just need to parse the new xml data tags from pets)`\n
+`New packets have been added, but the app doesn't parse them yet.` `The XML files containing tiles, objects, and items still need to be updated to current builds.
+(Easy fix, just need to parse the new xml data tags from pets)`

 ### I want to make a new addition to realm relay, what would be cool to add?
 `Make it so that you can type /reload in game so that all scripts get refreshed.
 Currently the refresh when you switch maps but having them refresh instantly would be amazing.`